darrellsuggs/darrell.thoughts/_posts/2025-07-20-t0001-travel-logs-vacation-math.md

 \text{where } N = \text{number of people}
 $$

-In this context complexity can mean several things.
-Stress or cost or even just moments of “grumpiness”.
+In this context complexity can mean several things -- stress or cost or even just moments of “grumpiness”.

 Let’s look at examples of how this works.
 For instance if I travel alone for some reason (occasionally for business) then N = 1.
 In this case the formula says